 I mostly write poems--and sometimes essays.
 I am currently translating a scifi novel-in-progress by Luis Othoniel and the poetry of Nicole Cecilia Delgado.
 My work has appeared in North American Review, Guernica, Waxwing, and other literary magazines.
 In 2017, I was the recipient James Dickey Prize for Poetry at Five Points and have received fellowships from the Kimmel Harding Nelson Center for the Arts and the Nebraska Arts Council.

 I like to collaborate across scholarly and artistic disciplines.
 In 2019, I created an outdoor, sonic, intertextual, and architectural poetry installation based on the work of Alejandra Pizarnik.
 I earned a BA in Spanish from Westmont College and an MFA in Poetry from Bennington College.

 Right now I am a PhD student in English at the University of Nebraska-Lincoln where I teach and work as the Prairie Schooner Book Prize Coordinator.
-My research focuses on the history of the lyric poem in a broad sense but specficially by women writers from the US since 1945; additionally, I am studying poetry collections written in two or more languages by women from the US and Latin American since the 1960s.
+My research focuses on the history of the lyric poem in a broad sense but specficially by women writers from the US since 1945; additionally, I am studying poetry collections written in English and Spanish by women from the US and Latin America since the 1960s.